FRRouting/frr/doc/user/bgp.rst

    If multi-pathing is enabled, then check whether the routes not yet distinguished in preference may be considered equal.
-If :clicmd:`bgp bestpath as-path multipath-relax` is set, all such routes are considered equal, otherwise routes received via iBGP with identical AS_PATHs or routes received from eBGP neighbours in the same AS are considered equal.
+If :clicmd:`bgp bestpath as-path multipath-relax` is set, all such routes are considered equal; otherwise, only routes received via iBGP with identical AS_PATHs or routes received from eBGP neighbours in the same AS are considered equal.

 10. **Already-selected external check**